Table of Contents

 - Social distancing of at least 1 meter must be observed

-SafeEntry QR Code: Check-in at malls, shops, and food establishments
+SafeEntry QR Code: Check-in procedures at malls, shops, and food establishments

-All visitors who enter venues around the island are encouraged to check-in via the SafeEntry national digital check-in system to allow for effective contact tracing.
-You can do this by scanning the QR codes at the entrances of establishments.
-Remember to check-out once you leave the premises.
+All visitors who enter venues around the island must use the SafeEntry national digital check-in system to allow for effective contact tracing.
+Remember to check out once you leave the premises.